Decarbonization

 Currently, expectations are growing for transition-linked loan frameworks (TLL) to serve as a mechanism to support the implementation of long-term transition strategies by industries with significant GHG emissions, and rules are being developed in Japan and overseas to this end.

-In June 2022, the JX Advanced Metals Group became the first in the Japanese nonferrous metals industry to develop a transition-linked loan framework (TLLF) with support from Mizuho Bank, Ltd. Based on the framework we have formulated, the Company entered into a TLL agreement with Joyo Bank, Ltd. in June 2022.
-This is the first TLL project in the domestic non-ferrous metals industry.
+In June 2022, the JX Advanced Metals Group became the first in the Japanese non-ferrous metals industry to develop a transition-linked loan framework (TLLF) with support from Mizuho Bank.
+Based on the framework we have formulated, the Company entered into a TLL agreement with Joyo Bank, Ltd. in June 2022.
+This is the first TLL project in the Japanese non-ferrous metals industry.

 Initiative(6)